Which Of The Following Numbers Are Irrational

 • Rounding too early: Rounding irrational numbers too early in a calculation can lead to significant errors in the final result.
 Always keep numbers in their exact form as long as possible.

 • Misunderstanding the decimal representation: Just because a decimal goes on for a few digits without repeating doesn't necessarily mean it's irrational.
-You need to ensure that the decimal continues infinitely without any repeating pattern.
+You need to check that the decimal continues infinitely without any repeating pattern.

 FAQ